Whirligig (novel)

-Whirligig is a 1998 novel by Paul Fleischman.
+Whirligig is a 1998 novel written by Paul Fleischman.
 It is about a teenager who builds a Whirligig in each of the corners of the United States in order to pay restitution (and to find redemption for himself) after he kills another person, by accident, in a suicide attempt by car crash.

 Plot

 Seventeen-year-old Brent Bishop has moved with his parents in Chicago, Illinois.
 He goes to a party in an attempt to fit in and become popular.
 He decides to talk to Brianna, a popular girl at the party.
 She yells at him to stop bothering her and to leave her alone.
 Chaz, the party host, mocks him for his actions at the party.
 Angered, Brent retaliates and then drives away, upset, and embarrassed.
 After committing social suicide, he comes to the conclusion that real suicide is the only future for him.
 In his own mind, he is a king, driven by depression and alcohol.
 He crashes into a car driven by a girl named Lea Zamora.
 Brent survives, but Lea dies in the crash, and Brent is left with guilt and a feeling of desperation to improve his seemingly meaningless life.
 Instead of a conventional prison sentence, Brent agrees to a form of restitution chosen by Lea's mother.
-Lea's mother tells Brent to construct and establish four whirligigs at each corner of the Contiguous United States in order to memorialize and carry on Lea's philanthropic ideals.
+Lea's mother tells Brent to construct and establish four whirligigs at each corner of the Contiguous United States in order to memorialize and carry on Lea's philanthropic ideals (Lea’s grandfather used to do that for her).
 Brent’s life beginning after the crash is shown, which serves as a wake-up call to his existence.
 It took a bad situation to change his perspective, and he found purpose - to share Lea’s spirit among people she did not know.
 Brent agrees to this, as he feels guilty for his actions.
 He receives a bus pass from Lea's family and supplies to help him build his whirligigs, hoping to find meaning in his life.